partyistic/team-agreement/README.md

 - How will you raise concerns to members who are not adequately contributing?

-  **We will ask them many times to do their work, and explain to them the importance of understanding this project in order to present it at the end**
+  **We will ask them many times to do their work, and explain to them the importance of understanding this project in order to present it at the end.**

 - How and when will you escalate the conflict if your resolution attempts are unsuccessful?